JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

 By default, the generate pipeline will produce novel stimulus lists each time it is run.
 Often you'll want your code to be reproducible, however.
 To do this, we can use a random seed.

 Random seeds allow for replicable results from functions that produce different results each time they are run.
 In R, this is usually done with the `set.seed()` function.
-The `set.seed()` function can be used with LexOPS to write reproducible pipelines, **but** will yield different results between LexOPS R code and the [LexOPS shiny app](lexops-shiny-app.html).
-To ensure that pipelines created with R code can be reproduced in the shiny app (and [vice versa](lexops-shiny-app.html#random-seeds)) it is recommended to use the `seed` argument of the `generate()` function.
+The `set.seed()` function can be used with LexOPS to write reproducible pipelines, **but** will yield different results between LexOPS R code and the [LexOPS shiny app](lexops-shiny-app.html), and might produce different results between versions.
+To ensure that pipelines created with R code can be reproduced in the shiny app (and [vice versa](lexops-shiny-app.html#random-seeds)), and across different versions, it is recommended to use the `seed` argument of the `generate()` function.

 ### Setting the seed in the `generate()` function {-}